 Fidget toys for ADHD are not really toys, as they are tools that children with ADHD use to make it easier to concentrate.

-Research even suggests that these fidgety tools, although they seem distracting, actually help children with ADHD learn better.
-At least two of my daughters have ADHD, and both my husband and I believe we have undiagnosed ADHD.
+Research suggests that these fidgety tools, although they seem distracting, actually help children with ADHD learn better.

-Needless to say, we’re quite familiar with fidgeting and fidgets for ADHD.
+With at least 4 out of 5 family members with ADHD, we’re quite familiar with fidgeting and fidgets for girls with ADHD.

 My oldest daughter often uses these tools to help improve focus in class and at home while doing homework.
 We prefer quiet fidget toys that she can use that won’t distract others, which is why we save fidget spinners and clicky fidgets for home use.